sara-nl/clouddocs/notices/L1TF.md

 ## Security maintenance downtime

 We will have to bring all VMs in the HPC Cloud down to install the security updates on our hosts.
-Because this is a big inconvenience to you, our users, we will wait until pending solutions have been tested and released.
-We expect the downtime to be a day, during our regular maintenance window, on 9 October.
+A downtime has been planned on 11 and 12 December 2018.
+You shall receive notifications regarding this.

 ## Background